Flyer53/jsPanel/README.md

 Default: there is no default for this option

-The keys/values of the option.load configuration object are used in the same way as the arguments for jQuery .load() would be used.
+The settings of the option.load configuration object are used in the same way as the arguments for jQuery .load() would be used.

 **Possible values for url, data and complete:**

 + **url:** A string containing the URL to which the request is sent.
 + **data:** A plain object or string that is sent to the server with the request.
 + **complete:** A callback function that is executed when the request completes.
+This callback function receives the same 3 arguments as the native jQuery.load() complete callback.
+Additionally it receives the jsPanel as fourth argument.

 **For detailed information about the jQuery .load() configuration refer to the [jQuery API](http://api.jquery.com/load/).**